Friars bring home soccer championship hardware, clip Eagles' wings 6-1

 Two minutes later, Baker scored his first goal, a low blast for the 3-0 lead.

-Seven minutes later, Sablan scored his first goal, a free kick from the top of the goal box that sailed over the Eagles’ wall, Kaae, and into the back of the net.
+Seven minutes later, Sablan scored his first goal, a free kick from the top of the goal box that sailed over the Eagles wall and Kaae, and into the back of the net.

 The Eagles, trailing 4-0, switched goalkeepers.